Frequently Asked Questions

 What happens if I have multiple student numbers?

-Notify Student Records immediately at 604-432-8353.
+Notify Student Records immediately by phone at 604-432-8353 or by email at email@example.com.
 They will arrange to have all of the information moved to one student number only.Top

 How do I change the name on my records?

-If your name is spelled incorrectly or a name other than your legal name is on your records (e.g. you have used a nickname as your first name), notify Student Records that a name change required.
-Submit government-issued photo ID (i.e. driver's license, passport or provincial ID) by fax, mail or in person.Top
+If your name is spelled incorrectly or a name other than your legal name is on your records (e.g. you have used a nickname as your first name), notify Student Records for a name correction.
+Please submit a copy of two government-issued IDs in person, by mail or e-mail.Top

 How do I get a letter of enrolment or verification?

-Part-time students and full-time students currently attending or between terms of school should request a Verification of Enrolment by completing the Document Request form [PDF, 608 KB].
-If a rush verification letter is requested, please contact Student Records as during peak processing times this service may not be available.
+If a rush customized verification letter is required, please contact Student Records as during peak processing times this service may not be available.

 Please note: There are other ways of verifying your enrolment.
 If required, students should check with the requestor.
 Here are some other ways to verify enrolment: